kailaix/ADCME.jl/README.md

 Pkg.add("ADCME")
 ```

+❗ FOR WINDOWS USERS: See [the instruction](https://kailaix.github.io/ADCME.jl/dev/windows_installation.md) or [the video](https://www.youtube.com/playlist?list=PLKBz8ohiA3IlrCI0VO4cRYZp2S6SYG1Ww) for installation details.

-3. (Optional) Test `ADCME.jl`
+2. (Optional) Test `ADCME.jl`
 ```julia
 using Pkg
 Pkg.test("ADCME")
 ```
 See [Troubleshooting](https://kailaix.github.io/ADCME.jl/dev/tu_customop/#Troubleshooting-1) if you encounter any compilation problems.

-4. (Optional) To enable GPU support, make sure `nvcc` is available from your environment (e.g., type `nvcc` in your shell and you should get the location of the executable binary file), and then type
+3. (Optional) To enable GPU support, make sure `nvcc` is available from your environment (e.g., type `nvcc` in your shell and you should get the location of the executable binary file), and then type
 ```julia
 ENV["GPU"] = 1
 Pkg.build("ADCME")
 ```

-5. (Optional) Check the health of your installed ADCME and install missing dependencies or fixing incorrect paths.
+4. (Optional) Check the health of your installed ADCME and install missing dependencies or fixing incorrect paths.
 ```julia
 using ADCME
 doctor()